deco3500/antsocial/README.md

 ##Member’s contribution to the project

+###Cheng Hang (Wilbur) Master of Interaction Design

+User Interface Designer and Web Developer

+Responsibilities:
+* Design and development of Google Map page
+* Optimization of Google Map Style
+* Optimization of Explore, Post News and Information Pages

+###Sin Man Simao Chan (Simon) Master of Information Technology
+Database and PHP developer

+Responsibilities:
+* API implementation
+* Documentation for reports at each of the stages
+* Development of login page, forum page

+###Chen Xue (Scott) Bachelor of Information Technology
+User Interface designer and Web Developer

+Responsibilities:
+* * Design and development of promotional website
+* Optimization of News Library page
+* Presentation preparation

+###Beijia Li(Rebecca) Bachelor of Information Technology
+User Interface Designer

+* Responsibilities:
+* Home Page, About Us page and Team Logo design
+* Image resizing and editing, mockups
+* Documentation of research and user persona

 ##References
 Be ́lair-Gagnon, V. (2013).
 Revisiting impartiality: Social media and journalism at the BBC .
 Symbolic interaction , 36 (4), 478-492.